MayaPosch/OpenPNR/README.md

 * **db_convert**
 	* convert the BBA files to the files that will be compiled into the PNR binary.
 * **pnr_build**
+	* build the PNR binary.

+Keep in mind that building the project requires significant amounts of RAM.
+The 85k ECP5 device database requires about 4 GB of free RAM.

 ## Usage ##